-Details of the requirements and the qualifications and checks of individuals will be recorded by the County Welfare Officer who will also hold copies of the necessary Safeguarding and Protecting Children (SPC) certificates.
+Details of the requirements and the qualifications and checks of individuals will be recorded by the Club Welfare Officer/Secretary/Manager who will also hold copies of the necessary Safeguarding and Protecting Children (SPC) certificates.
 The nominated person will possess all relevant and appropriate contact details of all staff / volunteers and other relevant bodies.

 All staff, volunteers & coaches will be offered access to appropriate child protection training.
-The Cornwall Ladies County Golf Association recommends attendance at the UK Coaching Safeguarding and Protecting Children (SPC) workshop and will ensure that all volunteers and staff who have significant contact with children attend.
+The C.L.C.G.A. recommends attendance at the UK Coaching Safeguarding and Protecting Children (SPC) workshop and will ensure that all volunteers and staff who have significant contact with children attend.
 An online UK Coaching refresher course should be completed and repeated every three years for those involved in "Regulated Activity."

-All staff, volunteers & coaches working with children and young people will be asked to read and become familiar with the Cornwall Ladies County Golf Association Safeguarding Policy and Procedures.
+All staff, volunteers & coaches working with children and young people will be asked to read and become familiar with the C.L.C.G.A.
+Safeguarding Policy and Procedures.

-All staff, volunteers & coaches involved with children and young people will be asked to read the Cornwall Ladies County Golf Association Code of Conduct relevant to their role, and sign to indicate their understanding and agreement to act in accordance with the code.
-The code is linked to the Cornwall Ladies County Golf Association Disciplinary Procedures.
-(Codes of Conduct-Appendix 4,5,6) The Cornwall Ladies County Golf Association are committed to the fact that every child and participant in golf should be afforded the right to thrive through being involved in sporting activity for life, in an enjoyable, safe environment, and be protected from harm.
-The Cornwall Ladies County Golf Association acknowledge the additional vulnerability of some groups of children (e.g. disabled, looked after children, those with communication differences).
-The Cornwall Ladies County Golf Association will ensure that the environment is appropriate for the child, and tailored to their needs so that they have a positive experience of their sport without risk of harm.
+All staff, volunteers & coaches involved with children and young people will be asked to read the C.L.C.G.A.
+Code of Conduct relevant to their role, and sign to indicate their understanding and agreement to act in accordance with the code.
+The code is linked to the C.L.C.G.A.'s Disciplinary Procedures.
+(Codes of Conduct-Appendix 4,5,6)

+The C.L.C.G.A. are committed to the fact that every child and participant in golf should be afforded the right to thrive through being involved in sporting activity for life, in an enjoyable, safe environment, and be protected from harm.
+The C.L.C.G.A. acknowledge the additional vulnerability of some groups of children (e.g. disabled, looked after children, those with communication differences).
+The C.L.C.G.A. will ensure that the environment is appropriate for the child and tailored to their needs so that they have a positive experience of their sport without risk of harm.